alloy-framework/alloy/packages/docs/src/content/docs/guides/basic-concepts.md

 // in some other component
 function Greeting(props) {
+  // context accessor
   const name = useContext(NameContext);

   return <>Hello {name}</>;
 }
 ```

+This example demonstrates the four components of the context system:

+1. The context interface: The data type for context values.
+Often an interface but may be any kind of value.
+1. The context variable: context is declared using `createContext`, providing the context interface, and exporting the resulting value.
+2. The context provider: the context variable has a `Provider` member which is a component that allows setting the context value for any children of the `Provider`.
+3. The context accessor: `useContext` is passed the context variable and the current context value is retrieved.
+Some frequently used contexts may also provide a specific context accessor, such as `useScope` or `useNamePolicy`.

 Many of the built-in components provide context.
 For example, `Output` provides the binder, `SourceDirectory` provides directory metadata, `Declaration` provides the current declaration.